EMERGENCY STATUS ⛔ Three-Week ‘Circuit-Breaker’ lockdown is in effect. Restrictions due to this lockdown are marked with an asterix*

 INTERNATIONAL TRAVEL & BORDERS 🍁

 ❌ All Canadian borders are closed to non-essential travellers, with the following exceptions: Canadian Citizen, Permanent Residents, Foreign nationals visiting immediate family who are Canadian Citizens or Permanent Residents.
-Travellers must not show any signs of illness and are required to carry out a mandatory 14-day Quarantine.
+Travellers must not show any signs of illness and are required carry out a mandatory 14-day Quarantine.
+Persons arriving by air must complete a mandatory three day quarantine, in a government approved hotel, and present two COVID-19 tests, one upon arrival to Canada, and one 10 days after arriving.

 ❌ New protocols in place for foreign nationals transiting through Canada to Alaska. 🍁